muthhus/narchy/README.md

   budget and/or truth heuristics inherent in the reasoning itself.
 Another peer's beliefs can be corroborated, doubted, augmented, summarized, misrepresented, or ignored.
 Their questions can be answered, reiterated, or answered with more questions.
 Goals can be obeyed, reinforced, or disobeyed.
-The semantics of the various NAL operator and task punctuations covers the abiltiies of classical multi-agent communication protocols like FIPA and ACL, but perhaps in a more natural way, and with the added expressiveness of shades of NAL truth and budget.
+The semantics of the various NAL operator and task punctuations covers the range of "performatives" offered by classical multi-agent communication protocols like FIPA and ACL, but perhaps in a more natural way, and enhanced with the added expressiveness of shades of NAL truth and budget.

  _Many other changes remain to be documented._